The Dig (2021 film): Historical accuracy

 Mark Bridge of The Times noted that archaeologists had taken issue with the film's portrayal of Peggy Piggott as inexperienced and only hired because her light weight would not disturb the delicate site.
 By 1939, Piggott was an experienced archaeologist in her own right, and had studied archaeology at the University of Cambridge and University of London.
-She is also presented as being married to an older, more experienced male archaeologist, whereas in reality Stuart Piggott was only two years her senior (27 and 29, respectively), and they had met while both students.
-In addition, Charles Phillips was in his late 30s but is played by Ken Stott in his 60s, and the landowner Edith Pretty was in her mid 50s but is played by Carey Mulligan in her mid 30s.
-(Pretty was originally planned to be played by the 53-year-old Nicole Kidman.)
+She is also presented as being married to an older, more experienced male archaeologist, whereas in reality Stuart Piggott was only two years her senior (27 and 29, respectively) and they had met while both students.
+The portrayal of their marriage in the film has been described as “staggeringly slanderous”; in fact they did not divorce until 1956.

+The ages of other characters were also changed from their real counterparts.
+Charles Phillips, who was in his late 30s at the time of the dig, is played by Ken Stott, who was in his 60s, and plays the role as an elderly curmudgeon.
+Landowner Edith Pretty, who was in her mid 50s, was initially intended to be portrayed by 53-year-old Nicole Kidman; the role was ultimately filled by Carey Mulligan, who was then in her mid 30s.

 Bridge also criticised the addition of the fictional Rory Lomax as a love interest for Piggott.
 The character of Lomax, Pretty's cousin, is depicted as the photographer.
-In reality, Mercie Lack and Barbara Wagstaff (two teachers), and O. G. S. Crawford (the archaeological officer of the Ordnance Survey) separately took series of photographs.
-The two women who extensively photographed the site were excluded from the book and film in order to create a romantic storyline.
+Mercie Lack and Barbara Wagstaff (two teachers), and O. G. S. Crawford (the archaeological officer of the Ordnance Survey) separately took series of photographs.
+The two women who extensively photographed the site were excluded from the book and film to create a romantic subplot.